Augustus of Prima Porta: Breastplate relief

 None of these interpretations are undisputed.
-The gods, however, probably all symbolize the continuity and logical consistency of the events - just as the sun and moon forever rise, so Roman successes are certain and divinely sanctioned.
+The gods, however, probably all symbolize the continuity and logical consistency of the events—just as the sun and moon forever rise, so Roman successes are certain and divinely sanctioned.
 Furthermore, these successes are connected with the wearer of this breastplate, Augustus.
 The only active person is the Parthian king, implying that everything else is divinely desired and ordained.

 Divine status

-During his lifetime, Augustus did not wish to be depicted as a god (unlike the later emperors who embraced divinity), but this statue has many thinly-veiled references to the emperor's "divine nature", his genius.
+During his lifetime, Augustus did not wish to be depicted as a god (unlike the later emperors who embraced divinity), but this statue has many thinly veiled references to the emperor's "divine nature", his genius.
 Augustus is shown barefoot, which indicates that he is a hero and perhaps even a divus, and also adds a civilian aspect to an otherwise military portrait.
 Being barefoot was only previously allowed on images of the gods, but it may also imply that the statue is a posthumous copy set up by Livia of a statue from the city of Rome in which Augustus was not barefoot.

-The small Cupid (son of Venus) at his feet (riding on a dolphin, Venus's patron animal) is a reference to the claim that the Julian family were descended from the goddess Venus, made by both Augustus and by his great uncle Julius Caesar - a way of claiming divine lineage without claiming the full divine status.
+The small Cupid (son of Venus) at his feet (riding on a dolphin, Venus's patron animal) is a reference to the claim that the Julian family were descended from the goddess Venus, made by both Augustus and by his great uncle Julius Caesar—a way of claiming divine lineage without claiming the full divine status.
 The dolphin which Cupid rides has a political significance.
 It suggests that Augustus has won the battle of Actium and defeated one of his primary rivals, Mark Antony.

 Type

 The Prima Porta-type of statues of Augustus, of which Augustus of Prima Porta is the most famous example, became the prevailing representational style for him.
-This type was introduced around 27 BCE to visually express the title Augustus and was copied full-length and in busts in various versions throughout the empire up until his death in A.D.14.
+This type was introduced around 27 BC to visually express the title Augustus and was copied full-length and in busts in various versions throughout the empire up until his death in AD 14.
 The copies never showed Augustus looking older, however, but represented him as forever young, in line with the aims of his propaganda, i.e. to display the authority of the Roman emperors through conventional styles and stories of the culture.
 At its best, in Roland R. R. Smith's view, this "type achieves a sort [of] visual paradox that might be described as mature, ageless, and authoritative youthfulness".